 If you would like supervision that moves flexibly between skills training and competency development on the one hand...and an open minded space to look at how we can embrace the challenges of our role with creativity, compassion and the wisdom of not knowing...then get in touch!

 The sage prepares to sail the sea of confusion and doubt!
 Wise mind is “don’t know” mind.”

 My current fee is £130 for 50 minutes of online supervision and/or career mentoring for therapists, coaches, therapy students and people looking to move into this vocational field.
 You’re welcome to choose longer, ad hoc or one off consults (charged pro rata) to explore specific topics in greater depth and breadth if that suits your needs better than regular sessions.

 "Help during Covid" offer

-You're welcome to take advantage of up to £52 off my usual consultation fee if you choose to have your consultations by telephone.
-This will give you the advantage of being able to sit or walk anywhere that helps you generate fresh perspectives in a grounded way, and/or to realistically prioritise useful note taking to optimise learning retention (its much more tricky to write notes and keep eye contact eh?!)
+You're welcome to take advantage of my current offer of 20 minutes free additional consultation time if you choose to have your consultations by telephone.
+This will give you the advantage of being able to cover things in greater depth and breadth, write more notes for learning retention (it's tricky to write and keep eye contact eh?!) and, weather depending, means you can sit or walk outside if that helps you generate fresh perspectives in a grounded way, and gives your system a well earned fresh air breather in your working day.

 Free 30 minute consultation